ethereum/go-ethereum/README.md

 state of the network.
 To do so:

 ```
-$ geth --cache=512 console
+$ geth console
 ```

 This command will:

  * Start geth in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
- * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
-This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.
  * Start up Geth's built-in interactive [JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs).